- Program Overview

 Beginning August 1, 2015, nasal atomizers (A4210) are a benefit when used in conjunction with the rescue medications Naloxone or Midazolam.
 For coverage information on Naloxone and Midazolam, refer to Appendix P found under the Appendices drop-down section on the Billing Manuals web page.

-Effective September 1, 2020, coverage of the Peristeen System product is being amended to allow for medically necessary daily use in addition to every-other day use.
 The below table details the benefit for this product.
 The HCPCS code requires prior authorization.